naeem-hasan/elektra/README.md

   * 3 - Right, down, up, with right diagonals
   * 4 - All directions, with right diagonals
   * 5 - All directions, with all diagonals
+* `set_iterations(x) - Default is 30.
+An iteration is like an attempt to place the words.

 Note that, the default difficulty level is 2.
 You can simply specify it when you're making the object too!